dougbutner/web-4/README.md

 A growing portion of web 2 websites and applications today have elements of web 3, like [cryptoblogs](https://peakd.com) and [games], web 2.
 While web 2 and web 3 can operate independently

+Currently, Q3 2020, we are entering the start of maturity of web3.
+The technology is literally evolving, as we await players like eth2

 ## Defining Web 4
 Web 4 introduces provably democratic systems built on top of web 3's open-source decentralized networks.